makersacademy/chitter-challenge/README.md

 # Chitter Challenge
-My arremp at Makers Academys Chitter Challenge.
+My attemp at Makers Academys Chitter Challenge.
 For a full description of the challenge, see 'APPENDIX' below.

 ![screenshot](https://github.com/jaywayawyaj/chitter-challenge/blob/master/public/Screen%20Shot%202019-01-13%20at%2023.39.39.png)